Skip to Content

 By nature, afro hair is dryer than other textures because natural oils have a harder time traveling down curly and kinky hair shafts than straight hair.

-Both type 3 and type 4 hair requires a lot of moisture to stay hydrated, soft and prevent breakage so your curls can stay in great condition.
+Both type 3 and type 4 hair require a lot of moisture to stay hydrated, and soft and prevent breakage so your curls can stay in great condition.
 There are a few ways that you can give your curls extra moisture.

 Alternatively, hair masks and hot oil treatments can also quench your dry curls.